Are you struggling with an anxiety disorder?

 Cognitive Behavioral Therapy is a type of psychotherapy that helps patients identify distorted thinking, learn new ways of responding to certain types of situations, and change unhelpful behavior patterns.
 This type of anxiety disorder treatment is very effective in treating specific types of anxiety disorders, including phobias, agoraphobia, OCD (obsessive-compulsive disorder), social anxiety, and many other types of anxiety disorders.

 Cognitive Behavioral Therapy can be effective in treating both children and adults with different types of anxiety disorders.
 The purpose of CBT is to help patients identify irrational thoughts and learn new ways of thinking about certain types of situations.

-This type of anxiety disorder treatment is typically performed in weekly sessions with a mental health professional for about 30-50 minutes at a time.
+This type of anxiety disorder treatment program is typically performed in weekly sessions with a mental health professional for about 30-50 minutes at a time.
 It can be difficult at first, but it becomes easier over time as the patient gains more practice.

 Medication for Anxiety Disorder Treatment

 There are a number of types of medications used to treat anxiety disorders, including selective serotonin reuptake inhibitors (SSRIs), benzodiazepines, antidepressants, monoamine oxidase inhibitors (MAOIs), beta-blockers, and corticosteroids.

 Most types of medications used to treat anxiety disorders are intended for short-term use.